rockettheme/docs/Docs/joomla/platform/templates.md

 :   1. **Default** Selecting the star will set the template as default template for the visitors side of your Joomla site.
 [75%, 70%, ne]

-Once you've successfully installed the bundle, you can navigate to **Admin → Extensions → Template Manager** and select the star next to your new template (point 1) to set it as the default template for the front end of your site.
+Once you have successfully installed the bundle, you can navigate to **Admin → Extensions → Template Manager** and select the star next to your new template (point 1) to set it as the default template for the front end of your site.

 ### Installing a Standalone Template